ralfoide/rig4/README.md

   When used in different scopes, the creates a new shadow variable.
   So the rule is to never reuse the same variable name, like Java forces ones to do: any variable on the left of := cannot match one used in an immediate outer scope.
+- When initializing structs, do NOT use implicit field assignments; instead solely rely on explicit field names.
+E.g &Struct{a: A, b: B} instead of &Struct{A, B}.
+  Most of the time it's rather redundant (e.g. "fieldA: fieldA") but the point is that when adding fields later you won't get tricked by field ordering.

 ~~